When I was a kid I always thought artificial intelligence would be different.

 Have you thought about what it means to interface with a brain?
 I started wondering how we could just augment human vision, for example.
 And it’s a lot of work.
 I’m writing a blog entry about it which I will post soon.
 And the gist of it is that you really need to do a lot of complicated and unpredictable guesswork to figure out the part of the human brain that would let you interface with human vision.

-To figure out human vision to the point that we can splice it off and generate it ourselves, we would need thousands and thousands of hours of laboratory work with cables sticking out of their heads and attempts to create reference images that we could then use to compare to what our chips were generating.
+To figure out human vision to the point that we can splice it off and generate it ourselves, we would need thousands and thousands of hours of laboratory work with people with cables sticking out of their heads and homemade chips and attempts to create reference images that we could then use to compare to what our chips were generating.
 And that’s just a tiny piece of how the brain works.
 Nevertheless, we have figured out how “vision” works (just not human vision).
 We have figured out “some vision.”
 And now we’re building tons of applications upon it.

 This is a good thing.
 It’s pragmatic.
 It’s brilliant.
 The ideas that led us to this point are genius.
 But it’s not deep.
 It has potential way beyond most things that I can think of humanity having invented, but it’s not what I expected.